aivee-teodocio/resume-hosting-guide/README.md

 - Katherine Oelsner, [octokatherine](https://github.com/octokatherine) - Created the README Template used in this project

 ## FAQs

+#### Why are lightweight static websites recommended for hosting documentation?
+Lightweight static websites are websites that don't need server-side processing to work, making them a fast and secure way to host documentation.
+This type of website is good to use when your main interest is sharing information with others and don't need to incorporate a lot of user interactions, such as simply sharing your resume.

 #### Can I use a Jekyll theme not in the list of supported GitHub Pages themes?
 Yes, there are plenty of other Jekyll themes created by others.
 Once you find one you like, replace `theme: jekyll-theme-name` with `remote_theme: THEME-NAME` in your `_config.yml` file.

-#### What is a lightweight static website?
-Lightweight static websites are websites that don't need server-side processing to work, making them a fast and secure way to host documentation.
-This type of website is good to use when your main interest is sharing information with others and don't need to incorporate a lot of user interactions, such as simply sharing your resume.

 #### Why are my new changes not showing on my website?
 Check that all workflows in the *Actions* page in your repository have finished.
 Workflows completed will have a green checkmark next to them.
 If you see that a workflow has an orange dot next to it, this means that GitHub is still working on updating your website with your changes.